 Thüringer - sausage from Thuringia region

-This sausage-by-region classification is not a new concept and we have been using it without even thinking when choosing salamis: Salami Genoa, Salami Milano, Salami Lombardia, Salami Sorrento etc. In most cases the recipes are very similar.
 The word “würstchen” means little sausage and the wiener sausage will be called “Wienerwürstchen” in German.
 By the same token Bratwürstchen denotes a little grill type sausage.
-When you come across this new intriguing recipe you may discover nothing else but the sausage that you have made before.
+When you come across a new intriguing sausage recipe you may discover that you have seen it before.
 Take for example “Knoblauchwurst.”
 Knoblauch = garlic and “wurst” = sausage.
 What we have is a “garlic sausage.”
 In Polish it is known as Kielbasa Czosnkowa (Czosnek = garlic) and the Spanish will say “Chorizo con Ajo” (ajo = garlic).
 The sausage may go by many names but it is still ground meat, salt, pepper and a large amount of garlic.
 It may include other spices but as long as garlic is the dominant spice we have a garlic sausage.

 German Meat products carrying European Certificates of Origin: